-Data represent mean $\pm$ SD or SE and were analyzed by appropriate statistical tests (one-way or two-way analysis of variance [ANOVA] followed by post-hoc tests (Dunnett's/ Bonferroni's or t-test).
-Statistical significance relative either control or other treatments was inferred at a p $\leq$ 0.05.
-The number of replicates is indicated and the time points for sampling that were used in AUC estimates (GraphPad Prism; GraphPad Inc, San Diego, CA) were identified in relevant figure legends.
+Data represent mean \pm S.D. or S.E. and were analyzed by appropriate statistical tests [one-way or two-way analysis of variance (ANOVA)] followed by post hoc tests (Dunnett's/Bonferroni's or t test).
+Statistical significance relative to either control or other treatments was inferred at $p \le 0.05$.
+The number of replicates is indicated, and the time points for sampling that were used in areas under the curve (AUC) estimates (Prism; GraphPad Software Inc., San Diego, CA) are identified in relevant figure legends.